tolkiana/DL-Coding-Challenge-Public/README.md

 - Searching weather for different Cities.
 - Maps with weather in nearby Cities.
 - Notifications about weather conditions for specific Sports or Activities.
-- Profile and customization about favorite sports and desire conditions.
+- Profile and customization about favorite sports and desired conditions.

 ### Project Structure

-The Source code of the project can be found in this repository in the `Source/` folder which it's organized with the following folder structure:
+The code of the project can be found in this repository in the `Source/` folder which it's organized with the following folder structure:

 - Storyboards
 - Core